SPHINX-HUB-ORG/SPHINX-V2/README.md

 These components work together to provide functionality for constructing and verifying Merkle trees using the SPHINCS+ cryptographic scheme.

-The next roadmap is to add additional features to used [Multi-party Computation](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/tree/main/src/Lib/MPC) in this digital signature scheme, we just needed the protocol to interact with the library to provided secure digital signature scheme to ensure long term security guarantee.
+The next roadmap is to add additional features to used [Multi-party Computation](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/tree/main/src/Lib/MPC) in this digital signature scheme, needed to created protocol to interact with the library to provided secure digital signature scheme to ensure long term security guarantee.

 NOTE: Important to review